Sydney-Informatics-Hub/hello-nextflow/docs/setup.md

 appear in a different position in the list.

 ![](img/vm_0.png)
 3. Select the IP address that you have configured.
+If you are prompted for a platform, select "Linux".
 4. A new VSCode window will open and prompt you for your password.
 Input your allocated password and hit 'Enter'.

 ![](img/vm_1.png)
 5. In the pop-up, Select **"Yes, I trust the authors"**